 The Space[s] We Hold

-The Space[s] We Hold is a new work in progress.
+The Space[s] We Hold (2023) is a collaboratively choreographed piece exploring the ways we hold space—both physically and emotionally—for ourselves and others..
 The first draft of this work consists of three vignettes exploring related themes from multiple choreographic perspectives.
-Originally conceived by Stephanie Simpson and Stephen Ursprung from Reject Dance Theatre and Amy Foley and Larissa D. Ursprung from Augmentation Movement Project, the work was workshopped as part of a creative residency at Waitsfield, VT’s recently restored historic Stowell Farm Barn.
+Originally conceived by Stephanie Simpson and Stephen Ursprung from Reject Dance Theatre and Amy Foley and Larissa D. Ursprung from Augmentation Movement Project, the work was workshopped as part of a creative residency at Waitsfield, VT’s recently restored historic Stowell Farm Barn over the course of three years (2022, 2023, and restaged with new material in 2024).

-2022 Performance at The Phantom Theatre in Waitsfield, VT:
+2022 Performance at The Phantom Theatre in Warren, VT:

 2023 Showing at the Stowell Farm Barn